 If the patient is complaining of pain associated with running, it is helpful, if possible, to inspect the trainers that are used.
 If not, at least look at the current pair of shoes.
 The sole of the shoes may show uneven wear with perhaps excessive wear on the lateral side of the shoe.
 Trainers may have a high heel tab that rubs on the Achilles tendon.
-The trainers may be worn out and have lost their spring and resilience.
-They may need to be changed.
+The trainers may be worn out and may have lost their spring and resilience.

-Sportsmen may also suffer disease, as may anyone else and so other investigations may be indicated.
+Sportsmen may also be subject to disease, as may anyone else and so other investigations may be indicated.

 This article deals principally with the management of sports injuries in primary care.
-Management in secondary care is increasingly focusing on the use of injectable agents under radiological control.
+Management in secondary care is increasingly focused on the use of injectable agents under radiological control.

 The list of banned substances in sport is such that, for the serious sportsman, prescription needs some consideration.
 There should not be any problem with paracetamol or the non-steroidal anti-inflammatory drugs (NSAIDs) but avoid any codeine-based substances.
 Topical NSAIDs may be a valid alternative.
 See separate Drugs and Sport article.